 We’re true gourmands, to be honest and sometimes a bit picky when it comes to what we eat.
 We’re even more picky when it comes to Sibiu, as we live here and we know what fresh and tasty ingredients you can get from just a few kilometers away, directly from the local farmers and producers.
 The area is so rich and diverse in ingredients that gastronomy should be one of the main attractions of this city.

-Capsicum is definitely an “off the beaten track” restaurant in Sibiu, but very much worth checking out.
-With a rather old school look, don’t expect anything too fancy when getting there.
-But the food will for sure impress you.
+Consommé is definitely an “off the beaten track” restaurant in Sibiu, but very much worth checking out.
+With a rather old school look, simple and elegant decorations, it’s exactly what we are looking for when talking about interior design for restaurants.

 If you want to try the traditional Romanian cuisine, this is the place to do it.
 The place looks, smells and tastes traditional.
 Located somewhere in the city center, expect to find a small restaurant always full of people and a big line waiting for a table.
 They don’t do reservations, so the only way to eat here is to wait in line.